 BACKGROUND

-Mortality and cause of death data, are fundamental to health policy development.
-Civil Registration and Vital Statistics (CRVS) systems are the ideal data source, but CRVS is still under development in Indonesia.
+Mortality and cause of death data are fundamental to health policy development.
+Civil Registration and Vital Statistics systems are the ideal data source, but the system is still under development in Indonesia.
 A national Sample Registration System (SRS) has provided nationally representative mortality data from 128 sub-districts since 2014.
-Verbal autopsy (VA) is used in the SRS to obtain cause of death.
-The quality of VA data must be evaluated as part of SRS data quality assessment.
+Verbal autopsy (VA) is used in the SRS to obtain causes of death.
+The quality of VA data must be evaluated as part of the SRS data quality assessment.

 AIM

-To assess strength of evidence used in assignment of Ischaemic Heart Disease (IHD) as cause of death from VA.
+To assess the strength of evidence used in the assignment of Ischaemic Heart Disease (IHD) as causes of death from VA.

 METHODS

-The sample frame for this study is the 4070 deaths which had IHD assigned as underlying cause in the SRS 2016 database.
+The sample frame for this study is the 4,070 deaths that had IHD assigned as the underlying cause in the SRS 2016 database.
 From these, 400 cases were randomly selected.
-A data extraction form and data entry template were designed to collect relevant data about IHD from the VA questionnaires.
-A standardised categorisation was designed to assess strength of evidence used to infer IHD as cause of death.
+A data extraction form and data entry template were designed to collect relevant data about IHD from VA questionnaires.
+A standardised categorisation was designed to assess the strength of evidence used to infer IHD as a cause of death.
 A pilot test of 50 cases was carried out.
 IBM SPSS software was used in this study.

 RESULTS

-Strong evidence of IHD as a cause of death was assigned based on surgery for coronary heart disease, chest pain and two out of: sudden death; history of heart disease; medical diagnosis of heart disease; or terminal shortness of breath.
+Strong evidence of IHD as a cause of death was assigned based on surgery for coronary heart disease, chest pain and two out of: sudden death, history of heart disease, medical diagnosis of heart disease, or terminal shortness of breath.
 More than half (53%) of the questionnaires contained strong evidence.
 For deaths outside health facilities, VA questionnaires for male deaths contained acceptable evidence in significantly higher proportions as compared to those for female deaths.
 (P < 0.001).
-Nearly half of all IHD deaths were concentrated in the age-group 50-69 years (48.40%), and a further 36.10% were aged 70 or more years.
-Nearly two thirds of the deceased were male (58.40%).
-Smoking behaviour was found in 44.11% of the IHD deaths, but this figure was 73.82% among males.
+Nearly half of all IHD deaths were concentrated in the 50-69 year age group (48.40%), and a further 36.10% were aged 70 years or more.
+Nearly two-thirds of the deceased were male (58.40%).
+Smoking behaviour was found in 44.11% of IHD deaths, but this figure was 73.82% among males.

 CONCLUSION

-More than half of the VA questionnaires from the study sample were found to contain strong evidence to infer IHD as cause of death.
-Results from medical records such as electrocardiogram, coronary angiography, and load test could have improved the strength of evidence and contributed to IHD cause of death diagnosis.
+More than half of the VA questionnaires from the study sample were found to contain strong evidence to infer IHD as the cause of death.
+Results from medical records such as electrocardiograms, coronary angiographies, and load tests could have improved the strength of evidence and contributed to IHD cause of death diagnosis.

 Key words: Verbal autopsy; Data quality evaluation; Mortality; Cause of death